 Early Childhood Parent-Child Programs

-Hear the story of Briana, a PCC graduate who credits the program for her academic career, from elementary to graduate school: https://www.youtube.com/watch?v=UBLMHHKfZbA.
+Hear the story of Briana, a Parentchild+ graduate who credits the program for her academic career, from elementary to graduate school: https://www.youtube.com/watch?v=UBLMHHKfZbA.

-View this video to learn more about the Parent-Child Program.
+View this video to learn more about the Parent Child Center.

 Summer Fun at Hartley Park

-Summer Fun at Hartley Park, a two-morning-a-week playgroup for parents, caregivers and their children from birth to 5 years old.
+Summer Fun at Hartley Park, a two-morning-a-week playgroup, serves parents, caregivers and their children from birth to 5 years old.
 The program supports summer fun and learning for its youngest learners and builds community engagement.
 The Program is run in collaboration with the City of Mount Vernon, Mount Vernon Parks & Recreation Dept. and the Mount Vernon Public Library on Tuesdays and Thursdays from 10:00 to 12:00 for seven weeks starting in June.

 For additional information on Parent Child Programs or if interested in joining the staff as an Early Learning Specialist please contact: